SnappyJumper/BookWyrm/README.md

 * Footer
     * ![Footer](assets/readme_files/footer.png)

-    * Footer displays the site creators username and some links to socials.
+    * Footer displays the site creator's username and some links to socials.

 ### Home Page